Kroeser/Getting-and-Cleaning-Data/CodeBook.md

 * standing; and
 * laying.

-## Dependant measures/values
+## Dependant mean and standard deviation measures/values
-The rest of the columns (i.e., 3 through 81) represent the following dependant values:
+The rest of the columns (i.e., 3 through 81) all represent either a mean or standerd deviation value that relates to the data collected with the accelerometers.
+The columns names are as follows:
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z